fspacheco/ljmd/benchmark.md

 ### The serial version from the same commit, but compiled with -O3

+Includes 3rd Newton's law and avoids power and sqrt inside the loop

 File omp_md.o9147913

 | Num threads     | Time (s) 108atoms | 2916atoms |